MOTIVA — Work Motivation Profile · BD SELECT

 5.8

-She wants honest acknowledgement, not applause — and currently receives less than she needs (4/10).
+{S1} wants honest recognition, not applause.
+Today {S} receives less than {S} needs (4/10).

 Novelty